nightcoder26/MEDICINE_DISPENSER/README.md

 - Siva Venkat
 - Bhavitha
 - Yatheendra

+## Engineering Clinics
+This project was developed as part of the Engineering Clinics program at VIT AP University.
+Engineering Clinics provide students with hands-on experience in developing real-world projects, fostering collaboration and innovation among team members.
+This interdisciplinary project combines software and hardware components to create a seamless solution for medicine dispensing.
+By integrating software development with hardware engineering, our team has created an innovative system that leverages technology to improve healthcare access and convenience.

 ## Project Website
 Visit our [project website](https://medicine-dispenser.vercel.app/) to log in and view your purchase history!